 Place oven rack 1 tier above centre.
 Preheat oven to 450F (230C).

 Place wire rack on baking sheet.
 Arrange tomato, onion, green pepper and habañero on rack.
 Brush with oil.
 Roast in preheated oven 20 to 30 minutes, until tender and slightly charred, transferring pieces to large fine-mesh sieve as they are ready.
 Cool to room temperature.

-Add mayo and vinegar to medium bowl.
+Add mayonnaise and vinegar to medium bowl.
 Skin, core and finely chop tomato; add to bowl.
 Finely chop onion; add to bowl.
 Skin and finely chop green pepper; add to bowl.
 Using fork, mash together 1/4 habañero, garlic and 1/4 tsp (1 mL) salt.
 Add to bowl.
 Add black pepper.
 Combine with fork.
-If desired, finely chop and gradually add bits of remaining habañero, tasting for desired heat.
-(Save remainder for other uses.)
+Finely chop and gradually add bits of remaining habañero, tasting for desired heat.
+(You’ll have some left over for other uses.)
 Adjust salt.

 Use immediately.
 Or transfer to storage tub, cover and refrigerate.